 Child Support and Alimony

-Child support and alimony (spousal support) are two important areas of family law in Winston Salem, NC, that the team at Apple Payne Law can assist within your life.
+Child support and alimony (post-separation spousal support) are two important areas of family law in Winston Salem, NC, that the team at Apple Payne Law can assist within your life.
 Whether you are an unmarried parent or recently divorced, it’s understandable that you might need support in caring for your child.
 Having just one income or not being able to work due to having to care for your child can be challenging.

 Here’s how child support payments are handled in North Carolina: